pipeseroni/pipes.c/README.md

-#Introduction
+# Snakes

-"Snakes" is a small piece of software designed to emulate the windows "pipes" screensaver in a terminal window.
+> *A small piece of software designed to emulate the windows "pipes" screensaver in a terminal window.*

-#Compilation
+## Compilation

 The code should compile with a C99-compliant compiler an a POSIX-compliant-ish system (that is, most systems).
 To compile, simply run:

     make

-#Usage
+## Usage

 To get help, run `snake --help`.
 In my opinion, the following options are especially interesting: